peterstansfeld/palavo/README.md

 In the `build/pico2` directory create a different, but still suitably-named, directory, and enter that directory:

-`$ mkdir config13`
+`$ mkdir config26`

-`$ cd config13`
+`$ cd config26`

-Repeat the rest of the previous build process, only use this CMAKE command instead:
+Repeat the rest of the previous build process, only use this CMAKE command:

-`$ cmake ../../../ -DPICO_BOARD=pico2 -DPALAVO_CONFIG=13`
+`$ cmake ../../../ -DPICO_BOARD=pico2 -DPALAVO_CONFIG=26`

-Something fun to do here is get Hunter Adams' [VGA_Graphics_Primitives](https://github.com/vha3/Hunter-Adams-RP2040-Demos/tree/master/VGA_Graphics/VGA_Graphics_Primitives) example working on a a Pico or Pico 2:
+Something fun to do here is get Hunter Adams' [VGA_Graphics_Primitives](https://github.com/vha3/Hunter-Adams-RP2040-Demos/tree/master/VGA_Graphics/VGA_Graphics_Primitives) example working on a Pico or a Pico 2:

                      GP0  1       USB      40 VBUS
                      GP1  2                39 VSYS